-Since 2017, the Department has initiated and supported ongoing work on several projects, which will enhance the foster caregiver placement array.
-The Department has been strategic in its implementation of all aspects of the projects to ensure success at each stage.
+The Department has continued to work on strategic planning to address the foster caregiver placement array.
+The Department continues to work the plan in stages and ensure success at each stage.
 Approaches of the projects have addressed the needs of children in the child welfare system and ensured appropriate and adequate use of out-of-home caregiver options.
 As illustrated in Chart 1 below, DCS has slowed the net loss of licensed foster homes since January 2020.
-While the closure of community licensed foster homes is still greater than the number of new homes licensed, this has reduced significantly from a net loss of 47 homes in August 2020 to only 7 in October 2022 with three months showing a net gain in number of licensed foster homes.
+While the closure of community licensed foster homes is still greater than the number of new homes licensed, this has reduced significantly from a net loss of 56 homes in January 2022 to 24 in September 2023.
+In June 2022, there was a net gain in number of licensed foster homes.
 The goal is always to replace any foster caregivers who close their license.
-From June 2020 through June 2022, there has been a 23 percent decrease in licensed homes although it should be noted the percentage of children and youth placed with kinship caregivers continues to exceed licensed caregivers and is well above the natural average.
-Additionally, the number of children under the age of 18 in out-of-home care has decreased by 12 percent since June 2020 (13,161) through June 2022 (11,632).
-During this reporting period, there has been one additional month with a positive net new result - June 2022.
+From January 2022 through October 2023, there has been a 23.2 percent decrease in licensed homes although it should be noted the percentage of children and youth placed with kinship caregivers continues to exceed licensed caregivers and is well above the national average.
+Additionally, the number of children under the age of 18 in out-of-home care has decreased by 23 percent since June 2020 (13,161) through June 2023 (10,074).
+The decline has continued and in October 2023, 9,793 children under the age 18 were in out-of-home care; 25.6% decrease since June 2020.
 Though the number of community foster caregivers closing their licenses has increased, the main reason for closure remains adoption/guardianship.
-Many of the foster home closures that occurred during SFY2022 due to finalization of an adoption or guardianship.
-During the fiscal year, there were 1,488 licenses closed, of which, 530 (36 percent) were closed due to adoptions, guardianship or reunification with family.
+Many of the foster home closures that occurred during SFY2023 were due to finalization of an adoption or guardianship.
+During the fiscal year, there were 1,255 licenses closed, of which, 452 (36 percent) were closed due to adoptions, guardianship or reunification with family.
 Department staff conduct outreach to all foster parents who indicate a reason of dissatisfaction on their license closure paperwork and reach out to previously licensed foster families after they have closed their license due to an adoption to inquire about their interest in becoming relicensed.